 Air is used to eliminate unwanted iron and sulphur, and further chemical processes are used to remove any base elements from the powder.

 In the final stage, the mineral concentrate is dissolved in aqua regia and then filtered and purified to obtain pure platinum metal.

-Due to its high efficacy, durability and extraordinary strength, platinum is becoming a demand of the modern world.
-This Noble metal along with its other group metals are of great strategic importance to the industrial world.
+Due to its high efficacy, durability and extraordinary strength, platinum is becoming a demand in the modern world.
+This Noble metal along with its other group metals is of great strategic importance to the industrial world.